Selling a Business in Charlotte — What You Need to Know

 Schedule Your Free ValuationYou Keep More of What You've Built

 Most business brokers in Charlotte charge 10% to 12%.
-On a million-dollar sale, that's $100K to $120K out of your pocket before you see a dime.
+On a million-dollar sale, that's $100K to $120K out of your pocket.
 John Salony charges 6% — which means on that same sale, you keep an extra $40K to $60K.

-That's possible because of two things most brokers don't have: an AI-powered approach to CIM preparation and data gathering, and a 20-year network of serious buyers across the Southeast — including Charlotte — who are ready to move when the right opportunity comes along.
+That's possible because of two things most brokers don't have: an AI-powered approach to CIM preparation, and a 20-year network of serious buyers across the Southeast — including Charlotte.

 And John only gets paid when you do.
 No upfront fees.
 No retainers.
 If the deal doesn't close, you owe nothing.